Short Circuiting Techniques in Python

 Inbuilt functions all() and any() in python also support short-circuiting.
 The example below would give you clear insight into how it works.

 geeks geeks geeks False geeks geeks geeks geeks True

-Conditional operators also follow short circuiting as when expression result is obtained, further execution is not required.
+Conditional operators also follow short-circuiting as when expression result is obtained, further execution is not required.

 False geeks True geeks False

 This article is contributed by Manjeet Singh.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.
+Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above.